How To Prepare Your Your Toddler For A Baby On The Way

 This was a biggie for me.
 I was so worried that my 2-year-old wasn’t going to adjust well, be happy, love his baby brother and I wanted to do everything I could to prepare him for the ‘big day’.
 Since starting The Parent Collective, I realize that there are lots of ways to help your toddler along - helping them to understand the concept and get excited about being a big brother or sister, and recognizing that they have an important role to play.

-1. For starters you’ll need to introduce the concept of having a sibling.
+Introduce the concept of having a sibling

 Talk about it: Talk about your growing belly and the baby.
 Get them involved in the conversation by asking them questions about the baby.
 Have them ask you any questions they have.